animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name} allows indexes (also sometimes pluralized as indices) to be created on Region data to improve the performance of OQL (Object Query Language) queries.
+GemFire allows indexes (also sometimes pluralized as indices) to be created on Region data to improve the performance of OQL (Object Query Language) queries.